survivejs/webpack-book/manuscript/styling/01_loading.md

 To get most out of *css-loader*, you should understand how it performs its lookups.
 Even though *css-loader* handles relative imports by default, it won't touch absolute imports (`url("/static/img/demo.png")`).
 If you rely on imports like this, you will have to copy the files to your project.

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
-The benefit of the former approach is that webpack-dev-server is able to pick that up.
+The benefit of the former approach is that webpack-dev-server can pick that up.

 T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) will come in handy if you use Sass or Less.
 It adds support for relative imports to the environments.

 ### Processing *css-loader* Imports

 If you want to process *css-loader* imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders after the *css-loader* should be executed against the imports found.
-This is particularly useful if you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders.
+If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, this is particularly useful.

 Consider the following import from a CSS file: